ena-infrastructure/specifications/ena-oauth2-chaining.md

 - `expires_in` SHOULD be included and reflect the remaining lifetime of the JWT authorization grant.

-- If scope values intended for the target domain are determined, the response MAY include `scope`.
-Such values are advisory to the target authorization server.
+- The `scope` parameter MUST be provided if the scopes included in the issued JWT differ from those requested by the client; otherwise, the parameter is OPTIONAL.

 The JWT returned in `access_token` MUST comply with Section 3 of \[[RFC7523](#rfc7523)\] and this profile.